It’s one of the most devastating portraits of conceit ever recorded.

 One down, two to go.

 “I have confirmed that the second verse is Warren,” Carly Simon told People in an interview previewing her 2015 memoir Boys In The Trees.
-She happens to be turning 75 today to boot, sharing her birthday with the late George Michael, the day before yours truly.
+She happens to be turning 75 (or 77, depending on who you believe) to boot, sharing her birthday with the late George Michael, the day before yours truly.